Updated August 9, 2023

 - Open Access and open the backstage view by clicking on FILE.

 - Find the required template among the templates you would see there.

-- Tap or click the template which is suitable for the purpose and ensure that the selected template is specific for either for a desktop database or Web Publishing.
+- Tap or click the suitable template for the purpose and ensure that the selected template is specific for either a desktop database or Web Publishing.